aedobrynin/docsncode/README.md

 ```

-You can get a result HTML-file with content
+You get a result HTML file with content

 ![example result](https://github.com/user-attachments/assets/72da1484-a526-4dc9-81ca-d5b6a8b11bfd)